Learning Fast and Slow: PROPEDEUTICA for Real-time Malware Detection: Introduction

-This paper presents the following contributions: (i) We introduce a new methodology for efficient and effective real-time malware detection, (ii) we implement and evaluate this methodology in a proof-of-concept prototype, \spectrum, for the Windows OS with a comprehensive collection of malware and benign software and (iii) we introduce a novel DL algorithm, \deepm, which specializes in malware classification using enriched features from system calls (not API calls).
+We evaluated \spectrum with a set of 9,115 malware samples and 1,338 common benign software from various categories for the Windows OS. \spectrum leveraged sliding windows of system calls for malware detection.
+Our proposed deep learning algorithm, \deepm, achieved a 97.03\% accuracy and a 2.43\% false positive rate.
+By combining conventional ML and DL, \spectrum substantially improves the prediction performance while keeping the detection time less than 0.1 seconds, which makes DL feasible for the real-time malware detection.

-The remainder of this paper is organized as follows.
-In Section~\ref{sec:threat}, we describe the threat model that motivates our work.
-In Section~\ref{sec:arch}, we introduce an overview of the architecture design of \spectrum.
-Section~\ref{sec:impl} shows the implementation details of the system call monitoring driver and the \hybridm in our prototype.
-In Section~\ref{sec:exp}, we discuss the comprehensive experiments with offline and on-the-fly analysis on a real-time system.
-Related work is discussed in Section~\ref{sec:related}.
-Finally, Section~\ref{sec:conclusion} concludes this paper.
+In this paper, we present the following contributions: (i) \spectrum, a new framework for efficient and effective real-time malware detection for Windows OS, (ii) an evaluation of \spectrum with a collection of 9,115 malware and 1,338 benign software, and (iii) \deepm, a novel DL algorithm, learning multi-scale spatial-temporal system call features with multi-stream inputs that can handle software heterogeneity.